 Experienced programmers will appreciate the API's use of high-performance blocking functions (vs. inconvenient callbacks) for event handling, which seamlessly manage interrupts while eliminating the grunt work of I/O programming.
-Pre-built binaries are available for Linux and Windows, and the generic API is designed to reliably work with and easily port to real-time operating systems.
+Pre-built API libraries are included, and the generic API is designed to reliably work with and easily port to real-time operating systems.
 Comprehensive documentation and source code examples in C and VB.NET are provided to accelerate software development, and a VI is available for Labview developers.

 Connectors and cables

 Low-profile headers and flat cables (not included) are used to connect I/O signals to external circuitry, enabling the board to easily fit into high-density systems while still allowing the use of popular IDC cables and connectors.
 The board's mounting bracket employs a built-in cable clamp to keep wires organized and secure.
 Sensoray offers a variety of cables and breakouts for connecting the board to field wiring; click the Accessories tab above for details.

 For demanding real-time applications, every counter includes a 16-deep event FIFO that simultaneously captures timestamp and trigger information along with counts — at rates up to 50 million events per second — so that important events will never be missed.
 High-resolution timestamps (32 bits, 1 µs resolution) ensure precise measurement of time-critical phenomena such as incremental encoder speed and position.

 Analog inputs can be independently configured for ±1V, ±2V, ±5V, or ±10V measurement ranges.
 When triggered, a burst of up to sixteen samples is acquired.
 Conversion bursts can be software or hardware triggered, or the controller can continuously perform back-to-back bursts.